monikabrzezinska05/3rd_semester_exercises/week34/prg_1_Dapper/README.md

 - Brief introduction to Datagrip

 **Recommended actions:**
-- Sign up for a free managed database plan at https://www.elephantsql.com or run a Postgres database from another vendor or locally on your own machine
+- Sign up for a free managed database plan at https://www.elephantsql.com or run a Postgres database from another vendor or locally on your own machine.
+PICK AMAZON WEB SERVICES IN STOCKHOLM, SWEDEN.
 - Install some sort of database navigator tool capable of sending request to a Postgres database.
 (I recommend Jetbrains Datagrip or simply using the extension inside Rider)
 - Do the exercises in the same directory as this readme file.